xying21/ckb_sdk/docs/introduction/overview.md

        }
    ```

-8. Run and Test dApp
+8. Run and Test DApp

-   Input the following command to run the app once all the configs for Polyjuice have been completed.
+   Input the following command to run the app once all the configs for Godwoken have been completed.
    ```
    $ yarn ui
    ```